Darkade/Darkade.github.io/EN/_posts/2022-05-04-running-dnd.md

 These recommendations and rules are not for everyone, and in some particular cases might even reduce accessibility.
 For example, I run theatre of the mind, but some people need, not want, need the map because of how they understand space.

 From the particular perspective of running the game, I might not spend a lot of time preparing a session, but I think a lot about _how I run the game._ My prep time is about 20 minutes per week, but I spend hours reading other games, blogs and listening to podcasts.
-And whenever I play a PC I make a very active efforto to learn from the person running it.
+And whenever I play a PC I make a very active effort to to learn from the person running it.

-This investment might be too much for some people, for whom it probably would be much easier to try to emulate somebody else's style.
+This time investment might be too much for some people, for whom it probably would be much easier to try to emulate somebody else's style.

 ---

 ### The future

 The characters are now at level 13.
 And I feel like there's something that needs to change.
 From level 1 to 11 all of this style was working very smoothly, but now I feel friction in the game and I'm not sure where it comes.
-I'm sure it's because of how something scaled in character progression, for example spells take a long time to read and agree on now.
+I'm sure it's because of how something scaled in character progression, for example spells take a long time to read and agree on their effect now.
 But I'm still trying to figure it out.

 I know the idea of retiring a level ~15 character is something my partner yearns for, and I'd like to help her reach that point.
 In the "story" front we have been tying a lot of plots threads and reaching a point when all of the random elements are converging together, so I'm sure the campaign will reach a natural conclusion.
 I just want to reach that point in the best way we can.

 ---
 <!--OUTRO-->
 Thank you for reading!
 If you liked this post and want to support me check out [Arcane Moon], a D&D adventure inspired by 90s Magical Girl anime, published at DMs Guild.
-Or download for free my Fiasco Classic Adventure [Busca Un Problema] at Itch.io!
+Or download for free my Fiasco Classic playset [Busca Un Problema] at Itch.io!

 You can also read [The Dwendalian War Inciting Incident] the encounter that started the war in my Wildemount campaign.
 And you can read about how I run a Zelda style dungeon [here.][Running the dungeon]